ngnhatmih/Outcast-25/README.md

-Climbing | Some weapons like Claws can attach on to buildings and walls | jump and Attack on a wall or building Overheat Mechanic | When using the overheat covers the weapon category its in and stops being functional for a while Vehicle Explosion | on aircaft it is blasted and crashes explode on ground | Game mechanic by default Campaign Alert | after discovering a new enemy in game during gameplay a message bar pops up pauses game if Campaign and player press Okay after reading or to skip
+Climbing | Some weapons like Claws can attach on to buildings and walls | jump and Attack on a wall or building Overheat Mechanic | When using the overheat covers the weapon category its in and stops being functional for a while Vehicle Explosion | on aircaft it is blasted and crashes explode on ground | Game mechanic by default Campaign Alert | after discovering a new enemy in game during gameplay a message bar pops up pauses game if Campaign and player press Okay after reading or to skip | Screen Popup Message

 ## Crafting